 🛒 Ingredients

-- Chorizo - cured chorizo sausage gives the sprouts a delicious smoky flavour.
+Chorizo - cured chorizo sausage gives the sprouts a delicious smoky flavour.

-- Chestnuts - vacuum-packed chestnuts give the dish a nutty flavour and added texture.
+Chestnuts - vacuum-packed chestnuts give the dish a nutty flavour and added texture.

-🔪 How to roast Brussels Sprouts to crispy perfection!
+🔪 How to roast Brussels Sprouts to crispy perfection

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Step 1: Bring a pan of salted water to the boil and parboil the prepared sprouts for 3 minutes (set a timer from when they entered the boiling water).
+One: Bring a pan of salted water to the boil and parboil the prepared sprouts for 3 minutes (set a timer from when they entered the boiling water).
 Drain and steam dry.

 💡Pro Tip - preparing sprouts: Cut off the tough stem and remove any loose leaves.
 Leave smaller sprouts whole, and halve larger sprouts with a sharp knife.

-Step 2: Toss the Brussels sprouts with the chopped chorizo, chestnuts, and olive oil.
+Two: Toss the Brussels sprouts with the chopped chorizo, chestnuts, and olive oil.
 Season and place in a baking tin.

-Step 3: Roast the sprouts in a preheated oven for 20 minutes until the insides are tender and the outsides are golden and crispy.
+Three: Roast the sprouts in a preheated oven for 20 minutes until the insides are tender and the outsides are golden and crispy.
 Shake halfway through cooking.

 - Try to ensure the Brussels sprouts are in one layer in the baking tin to ensure they roast evenly and are crispy all over.